-The 2018 Application process for the ChicagoCHEC Research Fellows program is now open.
-Click here to apply.
+The 2018 Application process for the ChicagoCHEC Research Fellows program is now CLOSED.
 Thank you for your interest.

 The ChicagoCHEC Research Fellows program is a comprehensive learning experience for undergraduate and postbaccalaureate students at Northeastern Illinois University, University of Illinois at Chicago, Northwestern University, the City Colleges of Chicago, and other Community/ Junior Colleges in the Chicago metropolitan area who are planning to apply to graduate or medical school.
 This program is focused on the development of academic, technical, and professional skills in preparation for careers in social, behavioral, and biomedical research and in healthcare.
 ChicagoCHEC Research Fellows will spend the summer in seminars and research rotations learning from leading researchers.
 Following the summer intensive program, ChicagoCHEC Research Fellows will have the option to be matched with a research mentor and research project (depending on mentor and project availability) during the academic year.